 Such immediate identification shall also be required of all individuals who have ownership interests in a business entity as described in Subsection (E)(1) above and who appear and request some action on the part of the City Council, even though the action does not concern such business entity.
 Such identification shall be made prior to any decision or determination of the matter or immediately upon discovery of such business dealings.

 Within thirty (30) days of being appointed to the Planning and Zoning Commission and on each anniversary of that date, each member of such Commission shall file with the City Clerk a sworn statement identifying by street address and legal description, all real property located within the City in which the member has a substantial interest.

 Conflicts Of Interest.
-The Mayor or any member of the City Council, who has a substantial personal or private interest, as defined by State law, in any bill shall disclose on the records of the City Council the nature of his interests and shall disqualify himself from voting on any matters relating to this interest.
+The Mayor or any member of the City Council, who has a substantial personal or private interest, as defined by State law, in any bill shall disclose on the records of the City Council the nature of his/her interests and shall disqualify himself/herself from voting on any matters relating to this interest.